 When you look into the eyes of an infant, you see someone who sees something you are no longer able to see.
 The orbs are clear, free of self-reflection, looking outward at the world as it really is, unclouded by disguise and interpretation.
 This is true even when they are looking at you – a slightly unsettling thought.
 Recent studies in child psychology have confirmed what the world’s traditions have always taught, namely, that children know things that get forgotten in the throes of misguided education and the tumult of adolescence.

 The Incarnation of God is not the work of one more in a series of avatars.
-Those “descended manifestations” do, in Hinduism, what angels and prophets do in the Bible: they come down (the root meaning of avatar).
-They then teach or reveal for a while, and then return to whence they came, like the angels; or they speak forth the deep things of God, like the prophets.
+Those “descended manifestations” do, in Hinduism, what angels and prophets do in the Bible: they come down (the root meaning of the word avatar).
+They then teach or reveal for a while, and then return to heaven whence they came, like the angels; or they may speak forth the deep things of God, like the prophets, and then withdraw again into a desert.
 If an angel takes on the form of a human being, it is only a temporary vehicle, soon to be cast off once the mission is accomplished.
 They are not God, and do not become man.
 Prophets, on the other hand, are men already, and never become God.
-In fact, the impossibility of this last is perhaps their most frequent prophetic injunction.
+In fact, the impossibility of this is perhaps their most frequent prophetic injunction.

 “And the Word became flesh and dwelt among us.”
 This is certainly the most momentous claim ever made about the fabled Logos.
-For Christians who believe it – and nothing is more germane to bare Christian faith – it is a fact so objective, so metaphysical and so severe, it could only become a scandal (a tripping stone).
+For Christians who believe it – and nothing is more germane to bare Christian faith – it is a fact so objective, so metaphysical and so severe, it could hardly avoid becoming a scandal (a stumbling block, a cause of offence).
 On this stone all the world will easily lose its footing.
 It bespeaks a God who is not, as most atheists and too many believers hold, just the biggest being in the universe.
-Rather, here we have Transcendent Being Itself.
-And it reveals a human nature that carries within itself an abyss that only such a Being could fill.
+Rather, here we have Transcendent Being Itself, the Source of all personhood, all truth, all goodness and all beauty.
+And it reveals a human nature that carries within itself an abyss that only such a Transcendent Being could fill.

-In the decades and centuries following Christ’s Ascension, the colossal events of Holy Week and Easter lost some of the edge of their first shock, and the early Christians began to put that Paschal Mystery into context.
+In the decades and centuries following Christ’s departure from this Earth, the colossal events of Holy Week and Easter lost some of the edge of their first impact, and early Christians began to put that Paschal Mystery into context.
 They pondered the backstory of the early years of the man who died and rose from the dead.
-Mary was queried more than anyone, and further witnesses of the birth, infancy and youth of Jesus offered their recollections as well.
-Much of this found its way into the Gospels.
+When she was still with us, Mary was certainly queried more than anyone else.
+Further witnesses of the birth, infancy and youth of Jesus were likewise interviewed.
+Many of these recollections found their way into the Gospels.